singh-man/books/crackingTheCoding/18_advancedTopics.md

 Although the problem seems like it stems from duplicate values, it's really deeper than that.
 The issue is that the pre-order  traversal is the same only because  there are null
 		nodes that we skipped over (because  they're null).
 Consider inserting a placeholder value into the pre-order traversal string whenever you reach a null node.
-Register the null node as a"real"node so that you can distinguish between the different structures.
+Register the null node as a "real" node so that you can distinguish between the different structures.
 #32.
 3.5	Imagine your secondary stack is sorted.
 Can you insert elements into it in sorted order?
 		You might need some extra storage.
 What could you use for extra storage?
 	4.4	If  you've developed  a brute  force solution, be  careful about  its runtime.
 If  you are